The Wedding Officer

 The Wedding Officer had a slightly unusual genesis.
 I thought I had already found the idea for my next novel – had written a few chapters, in fact, and done several months’ research.
-Then I happened to visit Naples, in Southern Italy.
+Then I happened to visit Naples.

 The purpose of my trip was food-related – at the time I was doing some work with Jamie Oliver, the passionate young British chef whose shows have done so much to demystify Italian food, and Niall Downing, the equally food-obsessed tv director who makes them.
 Needless to say, a large proportion of each day was spent discussing where to eat dinner, and an even greater proportion of the next was spent discussing what we had eaten.
 (They have a saying in Naples: here you eat dinner three times – once when you plan it, once when you eat it, and once when you tell your friends about it.)
 But food wasn’t the only thing on my mind.
 I had also taken along a couple of books set in the city I was about to visit.
 One of them was Naples ’44 by the great travel writer Norman Lewis.
 In this, his wartime diary, he relates how as a young Intelligence officer he was sent to the city during the first months of the Allied invasion of Italy.
 The Germans were in retreat, but slowly, and Naples was the headquarters of the combined Anglo-American Fifth Army as they fought their way up to Rome.

-The comic potential of such a situation was obvious.
+The comic potential was obvious.
 But I already had my story, so I thought little more about it.
 Then I happened to read some references in Lewis’s memoir to a harbourside restaurant called Zi’ Teresa.
-Officially, all the restaurants in Naples were closed during the war, owing to food shortages, but this one somehow managed to stay open, defying the rules on the strength of its food and the fact that its clientele included most of the U.S top brass.
-By a remarkable coincidence, Zi Teresa’s was not only still open sixty years later as I read those words, it was the exact same restaurant where we were planning to eat dinner.
+Officially, all the restaurants in Naples were closed during the war, owing to food shortages, but this one somehow managed to stay open, defying the rules thanks to the quality of its food and the fact that its clientele included most of the U.S top brass.
+By a remarkable coincidence, Zi Teresa’s was not only still open sixty years later as I read those words, it was the exact same restaurant where we were planning to eat dinner that night.

 With stories, it’s often the case that you need not one but two ideas – it’s the collision that creates the ‘what if….?’
-Norman Lewis was married when he was stationed in Naples, but I started to wonder what would have happened if he hadn’t been.
+Norman Lewis was married when he was stationed in Naples, but I started to wonder what might have happened if he hadn’t been.
 What if he had been a rather more enthusiastic stickler for the rules than had actually been the case?
 What if, as well as denying the prostitutes their marriages, he had closed down Naples’ last remaining restaurant?
 What if the Neapolitans, in a desperate attempt to civilise him, had arranged for him to employ as his own cook the most talented chef in the city?
 After all, they have that wonderful proverb, “A well-fed stomach makes a forgiving heart….”
-And what if that chef was not only beautiful, but had her own reasons for hating her new employer….a local woman, perhaps, whose husband has been killed by the Allies… And what if they fell in love…?
+And what if that chef was not only beautiful, but had her own reasons for hating her new employer?
+A local woman, perhaps, whose husband had been killed by the Allies…?

-In other words, as I ate, Lewis’s wartime story became, first, a story about food, and then a story about passion – or rather, a story about a clash between two cultures: one obsessed with regulations, orders and order, and the other with family, food and pleasure… I jotted down a few notes on the back of a menu.
+In other words, as I ate, Lewis’s wartime story became, first, a story about food, and then a story about passion – or rather, a story about a clash between two cultures: one obsessed with regulations, rules, orders and order, and the other with family, food and pleasure.
+I jotted down a few notes on the back of a menu.
 Somebody asked me what they were.
 Nothing, I said, surreptitiously making a few more notes on my napkin.
 By the time dinner was finished I had half-a-dozen napkins stuffed into various pockets.
 Back at the hotel I kept waking up to scribble more, and then more….
-It was a bit like one of those chemistry experiments you do as a child where you make up a beaker of copper sulphate: the liquid looks completely empty, but if you lower a tiny crystal on a thread into it, overnight it starts sprouting tiny skyscrapers of crystal in all directions.
-By the next morning I had a stack of notes on hotel notepaper beside my bed – including one on which I had scribbled the words Wedding + Officer?
+It was a bit like one of those chemistry experiments where you make up a beaker of copper sulphate: the liquid looks completely empty, but if you lower a tiny crystal on a thread into it, overnight it starts sprouting tiny skyscrapers of crystal in all directions.
+By next morning I had a stack of notes on hotel notepaper – including one on which I had scribbled the words Wedding + Officer?
 Tentatively, I carried my crystal back to London….